EivalHani/CycleGANFinalProject/README.md

 Start:
-upload the directory "CycleGANTrained" to the google drive. open colab notebook and run:
+upload the directory "CycleGANTrained" to the google drive. open colab notebook and run file CycleGANTest.ipynb

+or:

 1. connect tou you google Drive: from google.colab import drive